-Essentially, it covers everything that you’d consider “your stuff,” and even protects your stuff when it’s outside of your home.
+Essentially, it covers everything that you’d consider “your stuff,” and even protects the things of yours that are left outside of your home.
 If, for example, you bring your laptop to school or work every day and it gets stolen, the replacement would fall under contents insurance.

 In the event of loss or damage to your personal property, your policy will specify either "Actual cash value" or "Replacement cost.”
 This determines how much you’ll get to repair or replace your possessions.

 Actual cash value takes depreciation into account, so if the item is older, you might get less back than what you originally paid.
 These policies are less expensive.
 Replacement cost raises your premium, but allows you to replace your old item with a new one of comparable material.